Last Updated on

 Review and Publish – Before you hit publish, proofread everything to make sure that you did not make any mistakes.

-Once you hit publish your item is live and available for someone to purchase.
+Once you hit publish your item is available for someone to purchase.
 Etsy will charge your Etsy bill $0.20 for the listing, fee.

 You will now select a payment method for your shop.
 Your options are credit/debit cards, PayPal, Etsy Gift Cards, Apple Pay.
 Direct checkout is also available in specific countries.
 Read the policies to see if your country is eligible.